emfinfo/conseillers/README.md

 * Mount the DB with the MySQL script in data folder (adapt if necessary).

 * If you want modify the source project, download it and use NetBeans 8.1 to open it.
-It's a standard NetBeans project, but some links are defect when you open iot for the first time.
+It's a standard NetBeans project, but some links are defect when you open it for the first time.
 This is because you must :
   * edit the file "nbproject/private/private.properties" and "models/nbproject/private/private.properties" to set the correct "user.home" information in your environment (MacOS, Windows or Linux).
   * compile the project with the Play framework "activator compile" command.
 All links should now be ok.